57 Best Rimworld Mods

 This mod adds new list boxes.
 For instance, recipe bills, health bills, plant selection, and so on make it easier to find things when many mods are running.

 And many more features such as a plant selection UI with a search function, scaling options, Infocard on mouse-over, etc. This mod has a lot of valuable and essential elements.
 Worth checking out.
 Get the mod here.

 Add a minimap to your game where you have some additional options you can add and use.
 Also useful when you are playing a multiplayer game.
 Find the mod here.

 19. Gunplay by AUTOMATIC

-Get more cinematic effects to weapons.
+Get more cinematic effects on weapons.
 All changes are purely cosmetic but look fantastic.
-For example, long trails for projectiles, projectile comes from the gun’s barrel and not from the colonist’s body.
+For example, in long trails for projectiles, the projectile comes from the gun’s barrel and not from the colonist’s body.
 And so on.
 Check it out and give it a try.
 Modlink here.

 20. Harmony by Brrainz